Dipylonporten

 Photo: Andreas Raun Rosendahl

-A strong cultural heritage comes to life in Copenhagen’s newest neighbourhood, The Carlsberg City District, a place embedded in the history, culture, and science of the world-renowned Carlsberg Brewery.
+A strong cultural heritage comes to life in the recently renovated neighborhood, The Carlsberg City District, a place embedded in the history, culture, and science of the world-renowned Carlsberg Brewery.
 A unique neighbourhood, where historical buildings are flanked by modern residencies.

 Facts about the Carlsberg brewery